-Fund Deposit.
-The consideration for a Creation Unit of the Fund is the Fund Deposit.
+Fund Deposit (for all Funds except Alpha Architect Tail Risk ETF).
+The consideration for a Creation Unit of a Fund is the Fund Deposit.
 The Fund Deposit will consist of the In-Kind Creation Basket and Cash Component, or an all cash payment ("Cash Value"), as determined by the Adviser to be in the best interest of the Fund.